maddsbryant006/Encrypter-Decrypter/README.md

-# 3 Level Encrypt & Decrypter
+# 3 Level Encrypter & Decrypter
 Encrypt & Decrypter - User has 3 options of encryption and decryption after inputting a phrase and a key
     Level 1 - Uses only a Ceasar Cipher base on the users key selection Level 2 - Uses a Ceasar Cipher and Base64